code-dot-org/code-dot-org/frontend/packages/labs/oceans/README.md

 <img width="1298" alt="pond-false" src="https://user-images.githubusercontent.com/2205926/165404481-6e36e7d2-c6db-4e69-b84c-afd28f6444ba.png">

-The user shows the results of the predictions.
+The user is shown the result of the predictions.
 The user can toggle between the matching & non-matching sets.
-In short & long, the user can click each item to view additional information about the AI's recognition.

 In the `short` and `long` modes, the pond also has a metapanel which can show general information about the ML processing, or, when a fish is selected, specific information about that fish's categorization: